abdusco/logkubed/README.md

 You can connect to multiple containers at the same time.

 ## TODO
+- [ ] Detect if websocket connection is closed by client and unsubscribe.
 - [ ] Set up CI and automatic releases
 - [ ] Add tests
 - [ ] Add Docker support